Chronic Wasting Disease (CWD) Surveillance Update: April 18, 2018 (Final)

 Submit deer heads for CWD testing at any Fish and Wildlife office during their office hours or any of the forty-nine 24-hour freezers in Edmonton, Calgary, and across eastern Alberta during rifle seasons.

-Submission of deer heads for CWD testing is MANDATORY in eastern Alberta from Cold Lake south to the US border.
+In order to track this disease in our deer populations, submission of deer heads for CWD testing is MANDATORY in eastern Alberta from Cold Lake south to the US border.

 For more details, see:

 - Nineteen new cases of chronic wasting disease in wild deer- Apr 1, 2011